francom77/webaio/README.rst

     $ docker-compose.up

 For the first time the docker image will be built.
-After that the development server will run. webaio uses `aiohttp-devtools https://github.com/aio-libs/aiohttp-devtools>`_  development server.
+After that the development server will run. webaio uses `aiottp-devtools`  development server.
+You can read the full documentation `here <https://github.com/aio-libs/aiohttp-devtools>`_.

 You will see an ouput like the following to indicate the project is running: